rhshurov64/Microburbs-test/README.md

 It processes property data including prices, bedrooms, bathrooms, land size, and property types to help buyers, families, investors, and real estate professionals make data-driven decisions.

+## Use Case:
+Users can use this application to find the best property for them, by analysing all the peroperty, search or filtering the peroperty, comparing diffrent property details.

 Features
 -------------------------------------------